kazu2012/ducban.github.io/_posts/2016-10-14-sometimes-I-found-some-good-reads.md

 * This is not for startup people: [Fuck You Startup World](https://medium.com/@shemag8/fuck-you-startup-world-ab6cc72fad0e#.u301ckwcl "Fuck You Startup World").
 * This is not for everyone no matter they are startup people or not: [I Used to Be a Human Being](http://nymag.com/selectall/2016/09/andrew-sullivan-technology-almost-killed-me.html "I Used to Be a Human Being").

 Sometimes I found some good reads.
-Sometimes I found a workout tutorial.
+Sometimes I found an awesome workout tutorial.
 Here it is:

 ![4 Ninutes of Hell](/public/uploads/images/2016-10-14-sometimes-I-found-some-good-reads-01.gif "4 Ninutes of Hell")

 Sometimes I found some good reads.
 But today, this note, I decided to stop right here.
+It was me who need some workout, yo!
 Way too cool, huh?